Omochice/Mizlab-ruby/README.md

 # Mizlab-ruby

-This gem is for easy handling of the processes used in our labolatory.
+This gem is for easy handling of the processes used in our laboratory.

 ## Installation